dcfrancisco/clicksold-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.16 =
+* Fix featured listings widget when used on subpages.

 = 1.15 =
 * Fix metatag wildcard replacement causing string index errors in certain edge cases.
 * Replaced is_main_query call for compatability with WP earlier than 3.3